The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

 Figure \ref{fig:flux_ratios} shows the average $\left< Y_i\right>$ as a function of wavelength.
-The symbols indicate median values in the filters at their corresponding central wavelengths, and the black solid and dashed lines indicate the 16--84th and 5--95th percentiles of the range of $Y_i$.
-To compute these medians and percentiles, we limited the spectra to those with $\mathrm{S/N}\ge5$ in $F^\mathrm{phot}_i$, while imposing a quite relaxed limit ($\mathrm{S/N}\ge1$) on $F^\mathrm{spec}_i$ to avoid biasing the spectra towards those with smaller flux losses.
+The symbols indicate the median values in the filters at their corresponding central wavelengths, and the black solid and dashed lines indicate the 16th--84th and 5th--95th percentiles of the range of $Y_i$.
+To compute these medians and percentiles, we limited the spectra to those with $\mathrm{S/N}\ge5$ in $F^\mathrm{phot}_i$ while imposing a quite relaxed limit ($\mathrm{S/N}\ge1$) on $F^\mathrm{spec}_i$ to avoid biasing the spectra toward those with smaller flux losses.
 The average $\left< Y_i\right>$ shows a moderately curved shape decreasing (i.e., representing increasing spectral losses) at both extremities of the spectral window.
 This median trend in $\left< Y_i\right>$ is well described by a third-order polynomial function of $\log \lambda$ (red curve in the figure).
 This overall trend is then adopted as our $\xi(\lambda)$ function.

-To avoid any confusion, we note that $\xi(\lambda)$ is not the average because it appears as with a multiplicative term in Equation (\ref{eq:flux_ratio}).
+It is worth noting that the derived $\xi(\lambda)$ function may have relatively large uncertainties at the shortest wavelengths ($\lambda \lesssim 4000$~{\AA}) because, as shown in Figure \ref{fig:flux_ratios}, the flux loss becomes rapidly worse at $<4000$~{\AA}, and we have only the CFHT/MegaCam $u^\ast$ band there.
+Even worse, the $u^\ast$ filter has a blue wing that extends down to 3300~{\AA}, largely beyond the wavelength coverage.
+This likely induces additional uncertainties in comparisons between $F^\mathrm{phot}(u^\ast)$ and $F^\mathrm{spec}(u^\ast)$.
+However, these uncertainties in the flux calibration have negligible effects on the bump measurements because the central wavelength of the bump (2175~{\AA}) is observed at $>5000$~{\AA}.
+We will refer to this concern later when we present the stacked spectrum in Section \ref{sec:stacking}.

-Given $\xi(\lambda)$, we can then determine the $p_1$, $p_2$, and $p_3$ in Equation (\ref{eq:flux_ratio}) for each spectrum, and correct the individual spectra by dividing by the resulting $\log R^\mathrm{s/p}(\lambda)$.
+Given $\xi(\lambda)$, we can then determine $p_1$, $p_2$, and $p_3$ in Equation (\ref{eq:flux_ratio}) for each spectrum and correct the individual spectra by dividing by the resulting $\log R^\mathrm{s/p}(\lambda)$.
 Figure \ref{fig:flux_ratios_sample} shows that the pseudo broad- and intermediate-band fluxes recomputed in the flux-corrected spectra are now in excellent agreement with the photometric fluxes.
 The median values of the corrected $F^\mathrm{spec}_i$-to-$F^\mathrm{phot}_i$ ratios in each band are all within $\pm0.012~\mathrm{dex}$, presumably reflecting small residual errors in the photometric calibration of the photometry.
-The scatter at a given wavelength is 0.01--0.05~dex and is larger, relatively, in the intermediate bands because of their generally lower S/N.
+The scatter at a given wavelength is 0.01--0.05~dex and larger, relatively, in the intermediate bands because of their generally lower S/N.